All Episodes

 And given the chance to relieve this suffering, we must.

-It just uh I don't know.
+It just, just, I don't know.

 Yeah, it's about the loss of freedom.

-Is once this becomes law, virtually every aspect of all of our lives will be regulated by people like Harry Reed and Barack Obama for whatever reason and motivation they conjure up.
+That's the single greatest casualty here is once this becomes law, virtually every aspect of all of our lives will be regulated by people like Harry Reid and Barack Obama for whatever reason and motivation they conjure up.

-He said, Look, certainly a victory for the White House, but in many ways it seems like the fissure in this country between the left and the right, conservatives and liberals, Republicans and Democrats, I guess you could argue is even deeper.
+He said, look, certainly a victory for the White House, but in many ways, it seems like the fissure in this country between the left and the right, conservatives and liberals, Republicans and Democrats, I guess you could argue, is even deeper.

 This is an historic moment.

-This vote tonight, the 60, now ensures that the universal access bill will pass the Senate.
+This vote tonight, the 60, now ensures that the Universal Access Bill will pass the Senate.

 That's very, very important for them.